souffle-lang/souffle-lang.github.io/_docs/provenance.md

 title: Provenance
 permalink: /docs/provenance/
 ---
-é

-Provenance is a way to explain the execution of a Souffle program, potentially useful for debugging.
+Provenance is a way to explain the execution of a Soufflé program, potentially useful for debugging.
 These explanations come in the form of a proof tree.
-In Souffle, for any tuple, these proof trees are of *minimal height* for that tuple.
+In Soufflé, for any tuple, these proof trees are of *minimal height* for that tuple.

 ## Using Provenance
-To enable the provenance system, the Souffle command line option is `-t`
+To enable the provenance system, the Soufflé command line option is `-t`
 - Use `-t none` for provenance transformer without any explain interface
 - Use `-t explain` for provenance with a command line interface to `stdout`
 - Use `-t explore` for provenance with an interface in `ncurses` - this allows scrolling around a large proof tree